Updated on: Oct 12th, 2021

 The societies formed need to have the object of charitable causes for it to be legally recognised and registered under the Societies Act.
 These societies should be formed for the promotion of the following charitable causes:

 Following are the documents required for the Society Registration in India:

-2. The Residence Proof of all the members of the society also has to be submitted.
+The residence proof of all the members of the society also has to be submitted.
 The following can be used as a valid residence proof:

-3. Memorandum of Association has to be prepared which will contain the following clauses and information:
+The Memorandum of Association of the society has to be prepared which will contain the following clauses and information:

-4. Articles of Association also have to be prepared which will contain the following information:
+The Rules and Regulations of the Society also have to be prepared which will contain the following information: